spigradle/spigradle/README.md

 ## Apply plugin

-Two ways to apply the plugin.
+There is two ways for apply the plugin.

-Recommended:
+Recommend:

 ```groovy
 plugins {